 Restoring an earlier version of a document.

 Changing your status from “Editing” to “Suggesting” in the upper right corner.

 Typing with your voice.
 (Really, Google docs does that?
 Yup.)

-Click here for seven more Google docs hacks that teachers (and counselors!) should know, including How to Create and Organize a Table of Contents.
+Click here for 24 more Google docs hacks that teachers (and counselors!) should know, including How to Create and Organize a Table of Contents.

 Problem 9: How can I help keep students from missing sessions or coming without homework finished?